Get Tech Tips

-One of the best ways to drive up head pressure in a controlled manner so that it can stabilize is the Fieldpiece charging jacket.
+If you have a TXV system, one of the best ways to drive up head pressure in a controlled manner so that it can stabilize is by using the Fieldpiece charging jacket.
 You can control the top opening size to drive up the liquid pressure until you get to a pressure higher than the minimum pressure difference across the valve.
 I will often use a 100° condensing temperature as a rule of thumb if the manufacturer doesn't give a guideline, though many will use 110°.

 Return trips leave the system running improperly, waste money, and annoy your co-workers.